osg-htc/docs/docs/release/updating-to-osg-26.md

 Updating Your OSDF Cache or Origin
 ----------------------------------

-There are no breaking changes for Pelican services between OSG 25 and OSG 26.
 Upgrade the `osdf-server` RPM using the [repository and RPM update process](#updating-the-osg-repositories).

 Getting Help